Rio-Kashimoto/Phylotranscriptome/README.md

 	 -out ${OUT_DIR}/all_anemones_tr_vs_symABCtr_blastn_1e-20 -evalue 1e-20 -outfmt 0 -num_threads 64

-If your dataset is non symbiotic sample, then please gp directly to step **6**
+If your dataset is non symbiotic sample, then please go directly to step **6**

 # GC content to purify your target speciesbased on GC % difference